NVIDIA/nvcomp/doc/selector-quickstart.md

 ```

 The compressor can then be used to `get_temp_size()`, `get_output_size()`, and `compress_async()`.
 No changes to decompression code are required when using the selector for compression.
+When used in this
+way, a time-based random seed is used automatically.